-A Multi-Animatic Project (occasionally known as a Reanimation Project) is a type of Fan Animation (MAPs can be original but they're usually based on existing media) that follows the general formula of multiple animators animating one project.
+A Multi-Animator Project (occasionally known as a Reanimation Project) is a type of Fan Animation (MAPs can be original but they're usually based on existing media) that follows the general formula of multiple animators animating one project.
 A frequent target is re-animating an episode of a show, or creating an Animated Music Video.

 A multi-animator reanimation by definition, is a collaborative effort between animators, where one animator does a variable amount of the scene, and the next animator picks up from there in a different art style, (some of which have a serious tone, while some go in the complete opposite direction.)
 Basically it's a simple way of showcasing talent, for better or for worse, and the result is usually a very diabolical kind of insanity.

-Reanimation is a relatively new trend, which has quickly become a time-honoured tradition, recognised by both fans of the work being reanimated, and interested newcomers, due to the subtle humour derived from each animator's invocation of specific art styles, and the effort it took to make.
+Reanimation is a relatively new trend, which has quickly become a tradition, recognised by both fans of the work being reanimated, and interested newcomers, due to the subtle humour derived from each animator's invocation of specific art styles, and the effort it took to make.

 By nature, a sub-trope of Fan Animation.
 Its sister trope is the Shot-for-Shot Remake.
 Often crosses over with the Affectionate Parody as well.
 Art Shift is in full effect due to a number of animators with their own art styles.

 - Kirby: Right Back at Ya! has a reanimated collab, fittingly recreating the episode "Cartoon Buffoon".